libretro/81-libretro/README.md

 ## Save States

-Save states are supported, but are likely to change when more machines are emulated.
+Save states are supported, but the format is likely to change when more machines are emulated.

 ## Setup

 1. Compile **81-libretro** with `make -f Makefile.libretro`
 1. Copy the resulting `81_libretro.dll` or `81_libretro.so` into the `cores` folder of your libretro frontend
 1. Profit!

+## Game Database

+Since configuring the core for each game can be a tedious task, **81-libretro** now features auto-configuration.
+Games support auto-configuration are listed in the `src/gamedb/gamedb.json` file, along with some information and the configuration required to play them.

+Currently, there's no way to change the auto-configuration settings short of recompiling the core after making the changes.
+If you feel the provided auto-configuration could be better or has bugs, please open an issue and I'll take a look.

+The core comes with auto-configuration for all homebrew games from [Bob's Stuff](http://www.bobs-stuff.co.uk/zx81.html).
+If you want to add an auto-configuration for a missing game, please submit a push request with changes only to the `gamedb.json` file.

 ## Thanks